CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/Lab-03.md

    ![Access Your VM and Lab Guide](../media/pic4-5.png)

 > **Congratulations** on completing the task!
-Now, it's time to validate it.
+Now, it is time to validate it.
 Here are the steps:
 > - If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+> - If you need any assistance, please contact us at **labs-support@spektrasystems.com**.
 We are available 24/7 to help you out.
 <validation step="98be4539-9dd7-4035-8b00-a464221c74c5" />

 ## Review

-In this lab you have completed the following tasks:
+In this lab, you have completed the following tasks:

-- Deployed the flow to Azure App Service option
+- Deployed the flow to the Azure App Service option.
-- Builded and push the image
+- Built and pushed the image.
-- Hosted the chat flow container image in Azure App Service
+- Hosted the chat flow container image in Azure App Service.